Trash Free Waters

 WaterGoat

-You might have seen this one before.
+You might have seen this device deployed throughout the Tampa Bay area before.
 Simple booms are attached to both sides of a river bank or stormwater outfall pipe by strong stakes.
 They are highly adaptable devices and make for great community adoption projects.

 SeaBin